-(a) To promote, establish, and maintain a positive workplace environment that is free from discrimination, harassment and violence and that treats every individual with dignity and respect.

-(b) To provide procedures for investigating and resolving complaints of discrimination, violence or harassment, as well as remedying situations when instances of discrimination, violence or harassment occur.

-(c) To meet the Coaching Association of Canada's (hereinafter "CAC") ethical and legal obligations to provide a discrimination, violence and harassment-free workplace under applicable legislation and the UCCMS.
+- (a) To promote, establish, and maintain a positive workplace environment that is free from discrimination, harassment and violence and that treats every individual with dignity and respect. - (b) To provide procedures for investigating and resolving complaints of discrimination, violence or harassment, as well as remedying situations when instances of discrimination, violence or harassment occur. - (c) To meet the CAC's ethical and legal obligations to provide a discrimination. violence and harassment-free workplace under applicable legislation and the UCCMS.